-Intr anet

-Area Communications

-Description This software solution will allow the Communications Department to purchase and impleme a better community engagement and departmental collaboration by enhancing the intran- platform.
-The software solution will house the district's intranet website, managing we content in a consistent manner with a user interface that can be operated by district ar school administrators without a high degree of technical expertise.
-The software solution we ensure timely communications to internal employees and ensure stability and security wi web content.
+This software solution will allow the Communications Department to purchase and implement a better community engagement and departmental collaboration by enhancing the intranet platform.
+The software solution will house the district's intranet website, managing web content in a consistent manner with a user interface that can be operated by district and school administrators without a high degree of technical expertise.
+The software solution will ensure timely communications to internal employees and ensure stability and security with web content.

-In addition, the software solution will provide the ability to achieve an integrated and unified web presence for the district and ensure a consistent and coherent use of design, navigation messaging, branding, and content layout.
+In addition, the software solution will provide the ability to achieve an integrated and unified web presence for the district and ensure a consistent and coherent use of design, navigation, messaging, branding, and content layout.

-There was a one-time allotment of \$179,940 from excess fines and forfeitures in the School Technology Fund to cover costs for 2016-17 which is being removed on the Scho Technology Fund Excess Fines and Forfeitures business case.
-Local funds are requested create a recurring budget.
+There was a one-time allotment of \$179,940 from excess fines and forfeitures in the School Technology Fund to cover costs for 2016-17 which is being removed on the School Technology Fund Excess Fines and Forfeitures business case.
+Local funds are requested to create a recurring budget.

-Strategic Objective Community Engagement
+Community Engagement

-Budget Adjustments Description MOE Local
+Description MOE Local

 Current Budget - \$ -

 Budget Adjustments:

 Subscription Cost \$ 179,940

-Total - \$ 179,940
+Total \$ 179,940

-Proposed Budget - \$ 179,940
+Proposed Budget \$ 179,940